refractionPOINT/lce_doc/docs/lc_adapter.md

 * `sub_name=usp`: the Subscription name to consume the logs from.
 * `project_name=monitored-proj`: the GCP Project name this Subscription belongs to.

+A visual guide for onboarding this is also available from our help center [here](https://help.limacharlie.io/en/articles/5754343-how-to-connect-google-cloud-logs-to-limacharlie).

 ### 1Password Audit

 This example fetching audit logs from [1Password](https://1password.com/).
 This assumes you've generated an access token from 1Password, like [this](https://support.1password.com/events-reporting/).